 As an ABA therapist, you are a trained professional with an in-depth knowledge of your field.
 However, since you often work with kids and their families, it is important that your resume convey a human side and a genuine care for the work that you do.
 The best place to show these personal traits is in the summary where you can use the freeform sentences to convey your passion.

-It is important that your resume be tailored to the position you are applying to.
+It is important that your resume is tailored to the position you are applying to.
 When considering the new job, reflect on the patient population, the diagnosis, or the environment you will work in.
 Make sure your resume reflects why you’re the best person for the job given these factors.

 ABA therapists generally only have one option when it comes to choosing a resume format.
 We recommend the reverse chronological structure as the best one for professionals.
 That’s because this format focuses on the employment history section where you can convey your best skills and experience gained from previous positions.
 Make sure to list all relevant roles in reverse chronological order starting with the most recent and working backward through the past ten years of experience.